 Direct measurements of the Hubble constant disagree with predictions made by the Standard Model of Cosmology (ΛCDM) based on measurements of the cosmic microwave background radiation.
 The tension is forcing cosmologists to question every aspect of the ΛCDM model.

-This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for a Non-Expanding Universe cosmology in which a Tired-Light mechanism produces the cosmological redshift.
+This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for Non-Expanding space in which a Tired-Light mechanism produces the cosmological redshift.
 Enter values and the results will appear immediately.

 The size evolution of star-forming galaxies follows the power law: